-The time has come when lots of folks know what a bulletproof coffee is; hurray for that!
-The nutrition and deliciousness of bulletproofs has modified my morning ritual for the better.
+A lot of folks now know what bulletproof coffee is; hurray for that!
+The nutrition and deliciousness of bulletproofs has modified my morning ritual for the better!
 I even make bulletproof hot chocolates most mornings for my boys.
 And we make them at our Paleo cafe.

 I always make mine decaf.
 And that’s one of the beauties of bulletproof coffee: we can, each of us, modify the hot, cozy, comforting beverage to suit our own needs and tastes.

 For those of you who don’t know, bulletproof coffee is simply great quality, fair trade coffee with (usually) coconut oil and butter blended in for a creamy and healthy outcome.

 Fat: what does it add to coffee?– both creaminess and nourishment.

 But it’s rare that I can stop just there.
 I thought it might be helpful, as this has been a drink of passion for me for years now, if I share with you the 10 best add-ins– what else to add besides fat.
 As long as you’re blending, why not throw in one more healthy thing, to make it that much better?

 Let’s start at the beginning, with just the basics: